crums-io/stowkwik/README.md

 ## Build

 Build dependencies are automatically managed by maven.
-However, there's a `com.gnahraf` dependency which for now you first have to build yourself.
+However, there's a `io.crums` dependency which for now you first have to build yourself.
 (Sorry.)

 * Hop over to [io-util project](https://github.com/gnahraf/io-util) and clone it.